Association football and politics: Spain

-The Israeli club Beitar Jerusalem F.C. has far-right leanings, and are known for their refusal to allow Muslim-Arab players onto the club.
-Their most vocal supporters are the controversial, nationalist La Familia group.
-Fans chant anti-Arab and racist slogans in and outside the stadium, and the club has been penalized a number of times for their behavior.
-Their chief rival is the Hapoel Tel Aviv F.C., known for its left-wing leanings, and politics is the main impetus for their rivalry.
-Fans of the clubs often clash violently.

 International level

 A number of matches have ended in disputes and skirmishes.

 El Salvador and Honduras

 The most infamous combination of politics and sport was the Football War between El Salvador and Honduras.
 Although the build-up to the war involved socioeconomic issues such as immigration and land reform, its impetus was hostility by rioters during the second North American qualifying round for the 1970 FIFA World Cup.
 Disturbances broke out during the first game in Tegucigalpa, and the second leg saw the situation worsen in San Salvador.
 Honduran fans were roughed up, the Honduran flag and national anthem were insulted, and the emotions of both nations ran high.
 In retaliation, violence against Salvadoran residents in Honduras (including several vice-consuls) increased.
 An unknown number of Salvadorans were killed or injured, and tens of thousands began to flee the country.
 The press of both countries contributed to a climate of near-hysteria and, on June 27, 1969, an attack against Honduras.
 The Organization of American States negotiated a cease-fire which took effect on July 20, with Salvadoran troops withdrawn in early August.